- 120 Stalls: Crafts, gifts, and much more

 In Clan Lane discover your Scottish lineage or talk to the Genealogy team about your family tree.
 The Canterbury Scottish Heritage Council provide lots of entertainment including live musician, Willie McArthur who provides a fair taste of Scottish song and culture is to be had and a few stories and chuckles too.
 In Clan Lane you will find: Scottish Heritage Council, Scottish Society, Bishopdale Genealogy, Clan Cameron, Clan Donald, Clan Davidson, Clan Grant, Clan Fraser, Clan Johnston/e, Clan Keith, Clan MacAulay, Clan McLean, Clan Mac Kenzie, Clan Mac Neil, Clan Mac Nicol, Canterbury Shetland / Orkney, Scottish Lodge.
 Click here to view more information on the Clans attending the event.

-Visit the District iSite to discover about our area, its heritage, activities and attractions.
+Visit the District iSite to discover our area, its heritage, activities and attractions.

-We have over 100 market stalls at the Games.
+We have over 120 market stalls at the Games.
 Plus an amazing variety of food vendors offering a huge selection of taste treats.
-Don’t miss the haggis burgers, lorne sausage’s and Scottish themed deserts.
+Don’t miss the haggis burgers, lorne sausage’s and Scottish themed food.
 Click here for a full list of stall holders.

 Visit the Mums and Bubs area near the Fairground.
 Mums can feed and change their bubs while toddlers can play with the toys.